Utah Admin. Code R315-261-4 - Exclusions

 present or are listed in Sections

-R315-261-30
+R315-261-30 through

-through R316-261-35 due to the presence of chromium, which do not fail the test
+of chromium, that do not fail the test for the Toxicity Characteristic for any

-for the Toxicity Characteristic for any other constituent or are not listed due
+other constituent or are not listed due to the presence of any other

-to the presence of any other constituent, and which do not fail the test for
+constituent, and that do not fail the test for any other characteristic, if it

-any other characteristic, if it is shown by a waste generator or by waste
+is shown by a waste generator or by waste generators that:

-(A) The chromium in the
+(A) the chromium in the waste is exclusively,

-waste is exclusively, or nearly exclusively, trivalent chromium; and
+or nearly exclusively, trivalent chromium; and

-(B) The waste is generated from an industrial
+(B) the waste is generated from an industrial

 the process does not generate hexavalent chromium; and

-(C) The waste is typically and frequently
+(C) the waste is typically and often managed

-managed in non-oxidizing environments.
+in non-oxidizing environments.

-(ii) Specific wastes which meet the standard
+(ii) Specific wastes that meet the standard

-fail the test for the toxicity characteristic for any other constituent, and do
+so long as they do not fail the test for the Toxicity Characteristic for any

-not exhibit any other characteristic, are:
+other constituent, and do not exhibit any other characteristic, are:

-Chrome, blue, trimmings generated by the following subcategories of the leather
+(A) Chrome, blue, trimmings generated by the

-tanning and finishing industry; hair pulp/chrome tan/retan/wet finish; hair
+following subcategories of the leather tanning and finishing industry; hair

 (B) Chrome, blue, shavings generated by the